-Application for Admission to the Technical Courses (1984)
+Application for Admission to the Technical Courses (1985)

 Date

 Name in full

+Address Po stal Code

+Birthdate Teleph one Star Code

+Day Month Citizenship: Canadian Year Other

+Other

+0 da now)

+Names of Parents, Next of Kin, o

+Relationship to applicant

 Address

-Birthdate Postal Code

-Day Month Citizenship: Canadian

-No.

-da now)

-Names of Parents, Next of Kin,

-Relationship to applicant Address

-High School: - from which you or - from which you expect to graduate graduated
+High School: - from which you or

+graduated

-If you were not in high school institution(s) have you attended ol during the 1983 84 school year, what educational
+If you were not in high schoo 67.7

+institution(s) have you attended s since you were in n ign school?

+Applications will not be consider ed until a complete transcript of high school m arks has

+been submitted.
+Candidates who , ,

+required to submit a complete tra anscript(s) of their re ecord from there.

-Course Desired (Indicate by che Pre-Tech Semester (January 19 ck mark ☑) ecord from there.
+Course Desired (Indicate by che Pre-Tech Semester (January 19 Advanced

-rie-rech Semester (Samuary 13 765) L

-First Year Advanced Standing
+riist real Standing

-Technician:
+Technician: Otanung

 Agricultural Business

 Agricultural Mechanization

+Animal Science

-Animal Science Farm Equipment П
+Farm Equipment

 Plant Science

 Special

 Technology:

 Biology Laboratory

 Chemistry Laboratory

 Landscape Horticulture

+Farming

-Farming Agricultural
+Agricultural

-In submitting this application for the college.
-Signature of Applicant Signature of Parent or Guardian gulations of
+In submitting this application formula the college.
+Signature of Applicant Signature of Parent or Guardian ations of

-(Required onl y if applicant is under 19.)
+organization of Function Guardian (Required onl v if applicant is under 10 \